DataDog/documentation/content/en/getting_started/api/_index.md

 Follow these steps to update to the EU instance:

-1. In the Datadog API Collection folder on the left pane, click the horizontal hamburger, and then select **Edit**.
+1. In the Datadog API Collection folder on the left pane, click the three dot menu, and then select **Edit**.

 {{< img src="getting_started/postman/view-more-actions.png" alt="View more actions">}}